4d/docs/website/translated_docs/es/FormObjects/properties_Subform.md

 Acción a realizar en caso de doble clic en una línea vacía de un subformulario listado.
 Las siguientes opciones están disponibles:
 - **No hacer nada** (por defecto): hacer doble clic en una línea no desencadena ninguna acción automática.
 - Añadir registro: crea un nuevo registro en el subformulario y cambia al modo edición.
-El registro se creará directamente en la lista si la propiedad [Editable en la lista] está activada.
-En caso contrario, se creará en modo página, en el [formulario detallado](detail-form) asociado al subformulario.
+The record will be created directly in the list if the [Enterable in List](#enterable-in-list) property is enabled.
+Otherwise, it will be created in page mode, in the [detail form](#detail-form) associated with the subform.

 #### Gramática JSON